MaximilianPowers/EquityPair/README.md

   --ticker_path "./utils/ticker.json"
                         Path to store the 2323 found tickers (1780/2000 Russell, 100/100 NASDAQ 100, 500/500 S&P 500)

+Once the data has been ingested by the MongoDB database, we can begin loading the Dash GUI `main.py`: optional arguments:
+  --mongo_host localhost
+                        Hostname of the MongoDB databse.
+  --mongo_port 27017
+                        Port to connect to MongoDB.
+  --db_name equity_data
+                        Nmae of the database to add data to.

 The `main.py` file sets up the database connections and once set up, runs the `dashboard.py` file which is where the Dash interface is set up.